QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 This is called the **LEGB rule** (local, enclosing, global, builtin).

-Here's an example that helps to illustrate .
+Here's an example that helps to illustrate.

+Visualizations here are created by [nbtutor](https://github.com/lgpage/nbtutor) in a Jupyter notebook.

+They can help you better understand your program when you are learning a new language.

 Consider a script `test.py` that looks as follows